radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 #### Environment name

 To set the **Environment Name**, enter the required name in the space provided.
-Names must follow the naming convention **(which still needs to be defined)** and can contain 100 characters or less.
+Names must follow the naming convention: can be alphanumeric, can contain underscores and hyphens, cannot contain any other special characters, and can contain 18 characters or less.

 ![image description](images/successful-env-name.png)